For students

 Get the feel

-Practice for the feel — move through the patterns with the momentum you want, letting go of needing every note right.
-Then go back and match the notes to the feel.
+Practice a section for the feel of it — move through the patterns with the momentum and direction you want, and let go of needing every note right.
+You might slide through a technical section, but the goal is to get the feel.
+Then go back and use other methods to match the notes to it.

 #24